Medium Treadle Feeders

-One piece steel bar treadle with an attached distant and narrow treadle which gives the maximum amount of rat proofing, add a wider plywood treadle for smaller birds.
+The one piece steel bar treadle with an attached distant and narrow treadle gives the maximum amount of rat proofing, add a wider plywood treadle for smaller birds.

 The new dual spring door is what makes this poultry feeder truly rodent proof.
 Not only is that treadle step far away from the door and the feed, the pressure of the two springs acts directly on the door itself to prevent even large rodents like a squirrel from pushing the door open.
 If you are having problems with wild birds like starlings, house sparrows ,English sparrows, pigeons, or grackles stealing your chicken feed they can be stopped just as easily.

 The springs mostly hidden behind the top front cover holds the door tightly closed and provides resistance if a rat, wild bird, or squirrel tries to just push the door open.
 You can see the door axle exiting the left side and the integral door crank on the right side.
 This is the only feeder on the market with a 1/4″ thick steel door axle, the others use thin wire axles.
 Those are fine for the seldom opened (by comparison to the door) feeder lid but the feed door is going to be opened hundreds of times a day and would quickly wear out if it was thin wire.
 The wire link on the right side is only in tension when a chicken steps on the treadle so a thin wire works well in that case.

 Having chickens and rats can be a thing of the past if you invest in one of these feeders.
 You have to do your part though, assemble it right, install it right, and train your birds right.
 Everything you need to know is in the instructions that come with the feeder.
 Put an end to sparrows, starlings, pigeons, or grackles from stealing your expensive feed.